 As a more complete demonstration for how this can work I created this small calculator application:

 This uses the same method as my first example, but it is far more subtle because it is an actual application.
 However, if you re-size your browser window you will see the font size change slightly, and the forms will layout differently.
-As you do this, I think you will see how these subtle changed would make the application fit better on different devises.
+As you do this, I think you will see how these subtle changes would make the application fit better on different devices.